huuhoa/colusa/README.md

 ### Add content to ebook

-After generating the configurartion file, all we need to do is adding (blog posts, articles, webs)' urls to `urls` field in the configuration file.
+After generating the configuration file, all we need to do is adding (blog posts, articles, webs)' urls to `urls` field in the configuration file.

 Example for final configuration: